lieuweberg/membercount.net/docs/faq.md

 No, you can't.
 The bot's code is closed source.

 ## My counters are frozen!!!11!1!1!!
-The counters update every 10 minutes.
-Discord required us to make this change.
+The counters update every 20 minutes.
+Discord required us to make this change and also has a global ratelimit, which means we can't update as frequently as we'd wish.

 ## How do a set a member goal?
 Manually create a voice channel with the same settings as the counters and name it with your goal.